Last Updated on May 30, 2022 by Dexter Roona

 eBay is the most popular choice when it comes to buying and selling action figures.
 Transactions are safe and secure and you are covered by Paypal buying and selling agreements.
 You can expect to pay more for figures via eBay and sellers factor in the problematic postage costs.

-With this regard, Amazon is a much better buying option as the postage can often be free depending on what you are buying and the value of the order.
+In this regard, Amazon is a much better buying option as the postage can often be free depending on what you are buying and the value of the order.

 Facebook Marketplace and the other options are also worth checking out.
 Especially Facebook Marketplace.
 I have made a few purchases there and it works well.